8 min read Updated 18 May 2026

 Set hard financial limits

-Fixed budget, monitor payment methods, watch for sold belongings.
+Fixed pocket-money budget, monitor any payment methods, watch for sold belongings.
+Ask your bank about gambling-block on the family account.

 4

 Ask them to log every bet.
-Reality hits when the numbers are visible.
+Reality hits when the numbers are visible — cognitive distortions evaporate against a spreadsheet.

 5